QuantEcon/lecture-jax/lectures/newtons_method.md

 ```

-We find that the results are invariant to the starting values given the well-defined property of this question.
+We find that the results are invariant to the starting values.

 But the number of iterations it takes to converge is dependent on the starting values.

-Let substitute the output back to the formulate to check our last result
+Let substitute the output back into the formulate to check our last result

 ```{code-cell} ipython3
 multivariate_solow(k) - k
 ```

 Note the error is very small.